oconnor0/BeaconRoad/CoreRules.md

     * *A weapon begins to glow with cold energy.
 When used to attack, a spectral wolf's head lashes out and bites the target.*
     * Requires: WILL d4
     * Cost: Action, Stress 2 (condition 1, duration 1)
     * Target: 1 weapon within touch.
-    * Effect: Take 1 Stress to increase the range of this by 30'.
+(Take 1 Stress to increase the range of this by 30'.)
     * Effect: For the next minute (10 rounds), that weapon additionally deals *glacial* and *plasmic* damage, and attacks with that weapon are *strengthened* 1 (+1 effect die).

 #### d6